ucam-department-of-psychiatry/camcops/docs/source/introduction/overview.rst

 - See automatically calculated summary information.

+- Be prompted to complete tasks on a schedule requested by your clinician or researcher.

 **Features for clinicians**

 - Enter information electronically in a convenient format on a mobile or desktop device.

+- Schedule tasks for patients to complete at home.

-- Lock a device so one patient can't see another's information.
+- For use in clinics, lock a device so one patient can't see another's information.

 - Have summary scores automatically calculated for you.